About Ted

 Journalist and Commentator

 Fishman's essays, features, and reviews have appeared in The New York Times, The New York Times Magazine, Fast Company, National Geographic, The Atlantic, Harper's Magazine (where he served as Contributing Editor, 1994-2005), Esquire, Gentleman's Quarterly, IEEE Spectrum, Chicago Magazine, and many other prominent publications.
+These include many, such as Money, Smart Money, the Asian Wall Street Journal and others, that are no longer and whose demise he is only partly responsible for.

 Former Trader